CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/13-MSIX-App-Attach.md

 # Lab 13: MSIX App Attach

+In this exercise, We'll be implementing MSIZ App Attach for AVD.
+MSIX app attach is a way to deliver MSIX applications to both physical and virtual machines.
+However, MSIX app attach is different from regular MSIX because it's made especially for Azure Virtual Desktop.

+## Exercise 1: Configuring AVD for MSIX App Atach

 1. Search for **Storage accounts** in the search bar and select the **<inject key="Storage Account Name" />** account which was created in **Exercise 5: Setup FSLogix**.

 1. In the right pane, click on **File shares** present under *Data Storage* blade.